Data-driven discovery of quasiperiodically driven dynamics

 \paragraph{Choice of parameters} The numerical procedure has several parameters associated with it, as summarized in Table \ref{tab:param}.
 For making the experiments more comparable, we chose the same size $N$ for the data, and the parameter $\epsilon_1$.
-The bandwith $\epsilon$ of the kernel and the number of delays $Q$ need to be chosen suited to the data.
+The bandwidth $\epsilon$ of the kernel and the number of delays $Q$ need to be chosen suited to the data.
 A small $\epsilon$ captures more geometric information but could lead to a problem of undersampling.
 An $\epsilon \approx 0.01k$ seems to be a good choice for most cases.
-The number of delays $Q$ is set using the correlation based method \cite{Aguirre1995_delays}.
+The number of delays $Q$ is set using the correlation-based method \cite{Aguirre1995_delays}.
 Figure \ref{fig:param_selection} describes a heuristic procedure for selecting the parameters $L_0, \epsilon_1, \epsilon_2$.
-These three parameters filter the candidate frequencies based on two criterion - their strengths in the original signal as well as the RKHS regularity of their associated wave forms \citep[see][Sec 8]{DasGiannakis_RKHS_2018}.
+These three parameters filter the candidate frequencies based on two criteria - their strengths in the original signal as well as the RKHS regularity of their associated waveforms \citep[see][Sec 8]{DasGiannakis_RKHS_2018}.

 \paragraph{Learning non-smooth dynamics} Out of the three case studies, the reconstruction of the heart atrial data has the highest error, as seen in Figure~\ref{fig:atrial}.
 The electrical signals in the heart are intermittent, their spiking or firing behavior makes it a highly non-smooth system.
 Non-smooth systems pose a major challenge for learning problems.
 The authors are currently investigating an extension of the model in \eqref{eqn:def:quasi_driven_II} that incorporates this spiking behavior structurally.